Akshay-Sarda/Deep-Reinnforcement-Learning-Udacity/README.md

 # Deep-Reinnforcement-Learning-Udacity
 This collects all the projects done by me for Udacity Deep Reinforcement Learning course

-The Project is done using the Unity Banana environment.
-The environment can be downloaded from:
+## 1 The environment can be downloaded from:

 * Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip